Aries1711/Aries1711/README.md

 - 👋 Hi, I’m @Aries1711
 - 👀 I’m interested in mobile app development
-- 🌱 I’m currently learning Flutter, Kotlin, and Swift.
+- 🌱 I’m currently learning Flutter, Kotlin, NodeJS, & React.js.
 - 💞️ I’m looking to collaborate on firebase service, etc.
-- 📫 How to reach me find me in LinkedIn https://www.linkedin.com/in/arisqi-setyawan-devstack17/
+- 📫 How to reach me find me in [Linkedin](https://www.linkedin.com/in/arisqi-setyawan-devstack17)

 <!---
 Aries1711/Aries1711 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.